 Play First, Edit Later

-The beginning or a project is as a warm-up, not the real thing.
+The beginning of a project is a warm-up, not the real thing.
 Author Daniel Pink recommends writing the opening of a piece without caring much about it.
 He suggests deleting the first and second paragraph afterward.
-The beginning is like clearing your throat — it helps prepare for your act, but it’s not the final outcome.
+The beginning is like clearing your throat—it helps prepare for your act, but it’s not the final outcome.